pranigopu/artificialIntelligence-in-games/lab1/README.md

 ### Notes for finding the main source code

 The main source code that can be executed is the "Games.java" file found in the subfolder `TabletopGames\src\main\java\core`.
 Simply run the code to execute it.
 To change the game being run, modify the `gameType` string variable in the main function (`public static void main`) (modify the third argument of the function call on the right hand side).
 Make sure that the game's name that you enter is valid (i.e. exists within the project framework).

-[^1]:A benchmark in computing is a test used to compare performance between multiple objects/systems (hardware or software), either against each other or against an accepted standard.
-In the case of TAG, it is a framework that offers an environment that enables you to develop, test and compare AI-based board games.